4d/docs/docs/API/entityClass.md

 #### Description

-The `.reload()` function <!-- REF #entityClass.reload().Summary -->reloads the content of the entity in memory<!-- END REF -->, according to information stored in the table related to the dataclass in the datastore.
+The `.reload()` function <!-- REF #EntityClass.reload().Summary -->reloads the content of the entity in memory<!-- END REF -->, according to information stored in the table related to the dataclass in the datastore.
 The reload is done only if the entity still exists with the same primary key.

 **Result**